Diluted EPS Formula Template

-This diluted EPS formula template shows you how to compute the diluted earnings per share using information from income statement and an employee option schedule.
+This Diluted EPS Formula template shows you how to compute the diluted earnings per share using information from the income statement and an employee option schedule.

 This is what the diluted EPS formula template looks like: